Top-5 places in Siberia for your outstanding nature travel

 Baikal is a majestic and amazing lake situated in the middle of Siberia.
 It has a superlative degree in many aspects – the largest world’s freshwater lake by volume, the deepest in the world – 1620 meters, the oldest existing lake.
 And it is superlative in its beauty.

 Plant and animal life of the lake is very rich, the majority of species are endemic to Baikal.
-The real treasure of the lake is nerpa, a kind of seal.
+The real treasure of the lake is a nerpa (Baikal seal), a species of earless seal.
 You can take a special boat trip to the islands to watch nerpas in their habitat.

 3. Putorana Plateau